nicefaa6waa/genshin-sddm-theme/README.md

 ```

-## Procedure to Test
+## Installing and Testing

-Follow the below steps to test it:
+Follow the steps below to install and test it:

 To test it before use you need to install this repo and copy it to your sddm themes folder.